ronoaldo/tsm_pyramids/README.md

 # Pyramids (with Treasurer support) [`tsm_pyramids`]

-* Version: 0.6
+* Version: 0.7

 ## Description
-This mod adds randomly spawned pyramids in deserts.
-The pyramids are very rare and contain a chest with stuff.
-Also there are mummys inside, which attack the player if found in their radius.
+This is a mod for Minetest Game which adds randomly spawned pyramids in deserts and sandstone deserts.
+The pyramids are very rare and contain chests with stuff.

-## For users of the old `pyramids` mod
+Also there are mummies inside, which attack the player if found in their radius.

+## Historic notes
 This mod is a fork of the old `pyramids` mod by BlockMen and intended to be a direct (but unofficial) successor of it.